jorgebucaran/hyperapp/README.md

 </pre>

 ### model
-A primitive type, array or object that represents the state of your application.
+The model is a primitive type, array or object that represents the state of your application.
 HyperApp applications use a single model architecture.

 ### update
-An object composed of functions often called _reducers_.
+Update is an object composed of functions called _reducers_.
 A reducer describes how to derive the next model from the current model.

 ```jsx
 const update = {